 In Tudor times people ate spiced buns on Good Friday.
 The first mention of crosses on them was in the 18th century.
 So by the 1700s people were eating hot cross buns.

 Bread and butter pudding also became a common dish in the 17th century.

 The earliest recipe for crumpets dates from the beginning of the 18th century (although they may have existed before then).
 Eccles cakes also date from the 18th century.

 Modern Cakes and Biscuits

 In the 19th century, with the Industrial Revolution the mass production of cakes, biscuits and jelly began.
 Many new cakes were invented.
 In the 19th century people began to eat birthday cakes.
 Battenburg cake was invented in the 19th century.
 So was Swiss roll.
 Victoria Sponge was also invented in the 19th century (it was named after Queen Victoria).
 Kendal mint cake was invented in 1869.
 Doughnuts also date from the 19th century.

 Bakewell tart is known locally as Bakewell pudding.
 It was, supposedly, invented by accident in 1859.
 However it is now known it was made before that date and the accident story is a myth.
 Tarte tatin was invented in the 1880s.
 Pavlova was invented in the 1920s.
 Jaffa cakes went on sale in 1927.
 Twiglets date from 1929 and Penguins were introduced in 1932.

-Several new biscuits were invented in the 19th century including the Garibaldi (1861), the Cream cracker (1885) and the Digestive (1892).
+Several new biscuits were invented in the 19th century including the Garibaldi (1861) and the Cream cracker (1885).
+The Digestive was invented in 1892 by Alexander Grant.
 In the 20th century new biscuits were introduced.
 Custard creams were invented in 1908 and Bourbons were invented in 1910.
 HobNobs followed in 1986.